 Carlsbad, CA 92011

-Still a newcomer to the North County ice skating scene, this arena is not as crowded.
-A nice cafe that serves your favorite gourmet coffee drink has a picture-perfect view of the rink.
+This popular ice rink is a great place for all ages to learn to skate.
+After all that hard work, chill out in their nice cafe and enjoy your favorite gourmet coffee drink and a great view of the rink.
 There are bakery items, sandwiches and more, which makes it so much sweeter (not to mention the free WiFi and DirecTV).
 They have extended hours for the holiday season, so check the website for updates.

 Hours: Vary by day